-- 5.14.a Mechanical restraints may be used only in an emergency to prevent injury to a resident or others and shall not be used as an on-going form of treatment.
-The use of a mechanical restraint shall constitute nursing care. - 5.14.b When a temporary mechanical restraint is applied by the staff, a physician must be consulted immediately and written approval for continuation of the restraint obtained.
+- (a) Mechanical restraints may be used only in an emergency to prevent injury to a resident or others and shall not be used as an on-going form of treatment.
+The use of a mechanical restraint shall constitute nursing care. - (b) When a temporary mechanical restraint is applied by the staff, a physician must be consulted immediately and written approval for continuation of the restraint obtained.
 The written order, signed by the physician, should contain the resident's name, date, time of order, and reason for restraint, means of restriction, and period of time the resident is to be restrained.
 A record shall be kept of every time the restraint is applied and removed during the day and night.
 Restraints must be removed at least every two (2) hours when in use so as to permit personal care to be given.
-A resident in a restraint shall be under continuous supervision by the staff of the home. - 5.14.c A resident shall not be secluded in any room by locking or fastening a solid door from the outside.
-Half doors or gates may be employed only with the prior approval of both the physician and the licensing agency. - 5.14.d The home shall notify the licensing agency and the resident representative within 24 hours when a restraint is used, and within 72 hours must complete a reassessment of the resident to determine if the resident's needs can be met within the residential care setting.
-The reassessment shall include consultation with the physician and the resident or the resident's representative. - 5.14.e Residents shall have a right to be free from chemical restraints and unnecessary mechanical restraints.
+A resident in a restraint shall be under continuous supervision by the staff of the home. - (c) A resident shall not be secluded in any room by locking or fastening a solid door from the outside.
+Half doors or gates may be employed only with the prior approval of both the physician and the licensing agency. - (d) The home shall notify the licensing agency and the resident representative within 24 hours when a restraint is used, and within 72 hours must complete a reassessment of the resident to determine if the resident's needs can be met within the residential care setting.
+The reassessment shall include consultation with the physician and the resident or the resident's representative.

+- (e) Residents shall have a right to be free from chemical restraints and unnecessary mechanical restraints.
 Residents shall be notified at the time a restraint is applied of their right to challenge the use of the restraint.
-A resident has the right to meet with and discuss the challenge with the following individuals: - (1) The home manager; - (2) The licensing agency; - (3) The Commissioner of the licensing agency.

-In the event that a resident does challenge the use of a restraint, the home operator shall inform the licensing agency at the time the challenge is raised.

-5.14.f A home may not install a door security system which prevents residents from readily exiting the building without prior approval of the licensing agency.
+A resident has the right to meet with and discuss the challenge with the following individuals: - (1) The home manager; and/or - (2) The licensing agency; - (f) In the event that a resident does challenge the use of a restraint, the home operator shall inform the licensing agency at the time the challenge is raised. - (g) A home may not install a door security system which prevents residents from readily exiting the building without prior approval of the Department of Labor and Industry and the licensing agency.

-5.15 Policies and Procedures
+5.14 Policies and Procedures